4046 SUPER VCO info page.

 BILL OF MATERIALS:

 Below is the Bill of Materials.
 It's important that you buy the correct potmeters, trimmers and audio sockets because these are the only ones that fit the PCBs.
 They can all be bought from AliExpress and don't worry, the quality is good enough.
 I advise you however to buy the Toggle Switches from a reputable source because the Ali ones are rubbish.
 They are not made from heat resistant plastic so the plastic melts as you heat the lugs with the soldering iron.
-Now you can get away with it if you solder them in quickly but don't risk it.
+Now you can get away with it, if you solder them in quickly but don't risk it.
 Buy good switches.
 They last longer too.

 The 50K trimmers may also be 100K in value.
 So you can order eight 100K trimmers and one 100 Ohm trimmer.

 You can buy the PTC 2K resistor here as long as the stock lasts.
 They're not being made anymore so there won't be any new stock.
-You can also just use a 2K resistor for TH1 but then the VCO won't be temperature stable.

 Make sure you get all your IC's from a reputable source, especially the CD40** chips.